FerdoosHN/MDGraphEmb/README.md

 # **MDGraphEmb: A Toolkit for Encoding Molecular Dynamics Ensembles with Graph Embedding**

 ## **Motivation**
 Molecular Dynamics (MD) simulations are essential for investigating protein dynamics and function.
-Although there have been significant advances in integrating simulation techniques and machine learning, there are still challenges in selecting the best data representation for learning.
+Although significant advances have been made in integrating simulation techniques and machine learning, there are still challenges in selecting the most suitable data representation for learning.
 Graph embedding is a powerful computational method that automatically learns low-dimensional representations of nodes in a graph while preserving graph topology and node properties, thereby bridging graph structures and machine learning methods.
-Graph embeddings have great potential for efficient representation of MD simulation data and studying protein dynamics.
+Graph embeddings hold great potential for efficiently representing MD simulation data and studying protein dynamics.

 ---